This Is Our Story

 Scott Gerber & Ryan Paugh, Founders, Community.co

-“Everything we do at the YEC is meant to fulfill a social need and promote free enterprise at the same time, while also curating meaningful connections among our generation’s most successful entrepreneurs,” says Gerber.
+Scott says, “Everything we do at YEC is meant to fulfill a social need, promote free enterprise, and curate meaningful connections among our generation’s most successful entrepreneurs.”

 Build business relationships that matter.

 In Scott and Ryan's co-authored book, Superconnector, they reveal how in today's social media era, businesses can succeed by building valuable social capital through highly-connected communities.